9elements/osfc-website-11ty/src/info.md

 &nbsp;

-Also feel free to you the osfc channel at the [Open Source Firmware Slack](https://osfw.slack.com/) Get an invitation [here](https://slack.osfw.dev/)
+Also feel free to join the osfc channel at the [Open Source Firmware Slack](https://osfw.slack.com/).
+Get an invitation [here](https://slack.osfw.dev/)

 &nbsp;